 - Chest X-ray: This shows your doctor where the abscess is.

 - CT scan of the chest: Your doctor is looking for an air- and fluid-filled cavity in the middle of your lung.
-It’s what’s left behind when an abscess bursts into an airway.

 The doctor might also use a device called a bronchoscope, a thin tube with a light and a camera on the end, to get samples of sputum or lung tissue for more tests if: